Mysql Interview Questions

-- Explain the difference between NOW and CURRENT_DATE in Mysql?
+- What are the difference between NOW and CURRENT_DATE in MySQL?

 - List some comparisons operators used in Mysql?

 - What is the difference between delete, drop and truncate?

 - What is the use of CONCAT() in Mysql?

 - What is the difference between IS NULL & IS NOT NULL?